Carnitine palmitoyltransferase 1A deficiency

 Other clinical variants have been reported that involve features of both the classic Menkes and the occipital horn phenotypes.

-Allelic variant of Menkes disease: ATP7A-related distal motor neuropathy.
-A third clinical phenotype, distal motor neuropathy without overt copper metabolic abnormalities, was identified in association with mutations in the ATP7A copper transporter (57; 116; 45; 35).
+A third clinical phenotype, distal motor neuropathy without overt copper metabolic abnormalities, was identified in association with mutations in the ATP7A copper transporter (60; 119; 48; 37).
 Distal hereditary motor neuropathies comprise a clinically and genetically heterogeneous group of disorders predominantly affecting motor neurons in the peripheral nervous system.
 Distal hereditary motor neuropathies have been classified into 7 main subtypes based on mode of inheritance, age of onset, distribution of muscle weakness, and clinical progression.
-Genetic loci for distal hereditary motor neuropathy encode a functionally diverse array of gene products including 2 cation channels (ATP7A and TRPV4), a transfer RNA synthetase (03), 2 heat shock proteins (29; 39), and a microtubule motor protein involved in axonal transport (85).
+Genetic loci for distal hereditary motor neuropathy encode a functionally diverse array of gene products including 2 cation channels (ATP7A and TRPV4), a transfer RNA synthetase (03), 2 heat shock proteins (30; 42), and a microtubule motor protein involved in axonal transport (88).
 The ATP7A-related distal motor neuropathy involves unique missense mutations within or near the luminal surface of the protein, which may be relevant to the abnormal intracellular trafficking shown for these defects and the mechanism of this form of motor neuron disease.

-Atypical Menkes disease: ATP7A-related complex phenotype resembling Wilson disease.
-Roughly 5% to 10% of patients with ATP7A mutations present with “atypical Menkes disease,” with features that include longer survival, cerebellar ataxia, and developmental delay (102; 07).
+Roughly 5% to 10% of patients with ATP7A mutations present with atypical Menkes disease, with features that include longer survival, cerebellar ataxia, and developmental delay (105; 07).

 One case has been reported with an unusual complex phenotype that resembled Wilson disease (07).
 The patient was apparently normal until his early teens, when he developed a progressive spastic-ataxic gait, spastic quadriparesis, cerebellar signs (intention tremor, dysmetria, dysdiadochokinesia), uncharacterized nystagmus and dysarthria, and an axonal motor neuropathy with a Romberg sign.
 Cognition was normal.
 MRI at age 9 years showed high signal intensity in the globus pallidus bilaterally on T2-weighted images; such abnormalities indicating abnormal copper deposition are characteristic of Wilson disease, a disorder of copper retention (rather than tissue copper deprivation) that is caused by ATP7B mutations.
 He started using a wheelchair at age 20 years.